rebeccachoo/react-good-bad-word/README.md

 # React Simple Page

 This simple page will get your word to distinguish between good or bad.
-The minion will tell you.
+The minion will tell you right away.

 | Feature | Description |